Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles

-Algorithm~\ref{algo:oracle} essentially calls VoTE (line 11) to systematically refine the given $\absvec{X}$ into a partition with precise abstractions $\absvec{X}_1, \ldots, \absvec{X}_k$, which are enumerated and checked with the abstract valid explanation oracle $v_{bin}$.
-To fit within the VoTE framework, $v_{bin}$ is realized as a property checker $pc$ (lines 2-10), which takes as input a pair $(\absvec{x}_p, \abs{y}_p)$, and is invoked by VoTE such that $\abs{y}_p = \abs{f}(\absvec{x}_p; F)$ (see line 2 in Algorithm~\ref{algo:VoTE}).
-Consequently, $pc$ may complete the validity check by computing $\abs{p}_{\sigma}(\abs{y}) < \alpha(\{0.5\})$, followed by a concretization into a set of potential labels $D$ (line 3).
-If $D$ contains multiple labels, $pc$ returns $Unsure$ (line 5), which causes VoTE to refine $\absvec{X}_p$ (see line 8--15 in Algorithm~\ref{algo:VoTE}).
-If $D$ contains exactly the label $d$, the property checker returns $Pass$ (line 7), which causes VoTE to continue processing remaining elements in the partition of $\absvec{X}$.
-Otherwise, the property checker returns $Fail$ (line 9), which causes the call to VoTE on line 11 to return $Fail$. \begin{theorem}[Correctness] Algorithm~\ref{algo:oracle} is a sound and complete valid explanation oracle. \end{theorem} \begin{proof} By using Theorem~\ref{theo:sound}, we know that the algorithm is sound, i.e., the property checker $pc$ will only return $Pass$ when a given explanation is valid, and only return $Fail$ when it is not valid.
-By using Lemma~\ref{lemma:precise}, we know that VoTE will eventually invoke $pc$ with a sequence of abstract input tuples $\absvec{x}_p$ that form a partition of $\absvec{x}$ such that $|\gamma(\abs{y}_p)| = 1$, in which case $pc(\absvec{x}_p, \abs{y}_p) \ne Unsure$.
-Consequently, the invocation of VoTE on line 11 will never return $Unsure$, hence the algorithm is complete. \end{proof}
+Algorithm~\ref{algo:oracle} essentially calls VoTE (line~11) to systematically refine the given $\absvec{X}$ into a partition with precise abstractions $\absvec{X}_1, \ldots, \absvec{X}_k$, which are enumerated and checked with the oracle $v_{bin}$.
+To fit within the VoTE framework, $v_{bin}$ is realized as a property checker $pc$ (lines~2-10), which takes as input a pair $(\absvec{x}_p, \abs{y}_p)$, and is invoked by VoTE such that $\abs{y}_p = \abs{f}(\absvec{x}_p; F)$ (see line~2 in Algorithm~\ref{algo:VoTE}).
+Consequently, $pc$ may complete the validity check by computing $\abs{p}_{\sigma}(\abs{y}) < \alpha(\{0.5\})$, followed by a concretization into a set of potential labels $D$ (line~3).
+If $D$ contains multiple labels, $pc$ returns $Unsure$ (line~5), which causes VoTE to refine $\absvec{X}_p$ (see lines~8--15 in Algorithm~\ref{algo:VoTE}).
+If $D$ contains exactly the label $d$, the property checker returns $Pass$ (line~7), which causes VoTE to continue processing the remaining elements in the partition of $\absvec{X}$.
+Otherwise, the property checker returns $Fail$ (line~9), which causes the call to VoTE on line~11 to return $Fail$. \begin{theorem}[Correctness] Algorithm~\ref{algo:oracle} is a sound and complete valid explanation oracle. \end{theorem}

 \begin{eexample}[Validity of an Explanation] Again consider the classifier from Section~\ref{sec:cls-example}, and an Android application that requests all of the permissions (which is classified as malware).
 Now, suppose we would like to check the validity of the explanation that contains all variables except those encoding the permissions to install packages and read contacts ($x_3$ and $x_6$), i.e., that all applications captured by $\absvec{X} = ([1, 1], [1, 1], \top, [1, 1], [1, 1], \top)$ are classified as malware.
 We invoke the oracle with the arguments $(F, \absvec{X}, 1)$, and observe the abstraction-refinement approach in each recursive invocation.
 The rows in Table~\ref{tbl:absref-example} lists snapshots of values whenever Algorithm~\ref{algo:VoTE} is invoked, where $R$ is the auxiliary state variable, $\absvec{X}$ the input region subject to analysis, $\abs{t}(\absvec{X}; T_i)$ the output from the $i$-th tree, $\abs{f}(\absvec{X}; F)$ the output from the tree ensemble, and $o$ the outcome of the property checker $pc$ (defined on line~2 in Algorithm~\ref{algo:oracle}).